Marc J. Lane

 Marc J. Lane (born 1946) is an American attorney and businessman.
-He is also a founding partner of the Chicago chapter of the Social Enterprise Alliance, a network of philanthropy-minded investors.
+He is also a founding partner of the Chicago chapter of the Social Enterprise Alliance (SEA), a network of philanthropy-minded investors.
+In 2020, Lane and other members of SEA - Chicago moved on to establish Social Enterprise Chicago in place of SEA - Chicago, where Lane now serves as president.
 Lane was involved in creation of the legislation to allow low-profit limited liability companies in Illinois.

 Education and early career

 Lane graduated from Northwestern University School of Law in 1971 and subsequently founded The Law Offices of Marc J. Lane.
 In 1985, he established his own NASD-licensed (now the Financial Industry Regulatory Authority (FINRA)-licensed) broker-dealer.
-By the year 2002, Marc J. Lane Wealth Group included The Law Offices of Marc J. Lane, an investment advisory, a broker-dealer and a merchant banking affiliate.
+Now, Marc J. Lane Wealth Group includes The Law Offices of Marc J. Lane, P.C.; Marc J. Lane & Company, a FINRA -registered, full-service general securities firm; and Marc J. Lane Risk Management, Inc., an insurance agency.